Frequently Asked Questions

 As an international student, when should I send my certificate of finances documentation?

-We encourage international students to submit financial documentation, also referred to as the Affidavit of Support, as soon as they are able.
+We encourage international students to submit financial documentation, also referred to as the Affidavit of Support, at the time of admission but no later than the deadlines posted on our website here.
 Financial documentation is only required for those who do not receive university funding.

 Once accepted, what do I need to do to obtain my I-20?